-Johns Hopkins buying Washington journalism museum’s building
+Johns Hopkins buying Newseum building in DC for $372 million

-BALTIMORE (AP) — Johns Hopkins University is spending $372 million for a museum building on a prime stretch of real estate in the nation’s capital.
+BALTIMORE (AP) — The founder and main funder of the Newseum, a Washington museum devoted to journalism and the First Amendment, has reached a deal to sell its sleek steel-and-glass building on a prime stretch of real estate in the nation’s capital.

-The Freedom Forum on Friday announced the sale of the Newseum property in Washington situated on Pennsylvania Avenue between Congress and the White House.
-The Baltimore-based university intends to use the building as a center for its Washington-based graduate programs.
+In a Friday announcement, the Freedom Forum said Johns Hopkins University will buy its museum building on Pennsylvania Avenue between Congress and the White House for $372.5 million.
+The deal still needs to be approved by regulators and the Newseum will remain open to the public through the end of the year.

-The deal still needs to be approved by regulators.
-The museum devoted to journalism and the First Amendment will remain open to the public through 2019.
+Jan Neuharth, chairwoman and CEO of the Freedom Forum, the Newseum’s creator and primary funder, said the group is committed to continuing the museum’s programs.

-Jan Neuharth is chairwoman and CEO of the Freedom Forum, the Newseum’s creator and main funder.
-She says the group is committed to continuing the museum’s programs and will be exploring options to perhaps find a new physical location in Washington.
+It’s not clear what might eventually happen with the Newseum’s exhibits after a deal is authorized, but the Freedom Forum says it is looking at “digital outreach, traveling exhibits, and web-based programs in schools around the world, as well as hopefully in a new physical home in the area.”

 Most Read Nation & World Stories